Continuing Professional Development

 You will be assessed by written examinations, taken at the end of each module.

 Course Open Day

 The next Notarial Practice Course Open Day will be on Friday 10 February 2017.
-Bookings will be opening soon – please check back on this page.
+Bookings your place online at:

 View presentations from the February 2016 Notarial Practice Open Day